 At any time during the admission process, we would love to schedule a time for you to spend the day with us.
 We will try to arrange a schedule that allows you to see the areas of the school you are most interested in.
-You'll be paired with a current student who will host you for the day.
-Your day will include lunch with your host and other students and an interview.
-Your visit will include a tour of the campus if you have not already had one.
+You'll be paired with a current student who will host you for the day, and your visit will include a tour of the campus if you have not already had one.

 Teachers may assign 45-60 minutes of work per class meeting or 60-75 minutes per class for AP courses.

-One of the reasons we introduced a new daily schedule for the 2016-2017 academic year was to keep the amount of assigned homework reasonable.
-Students used to have six classes per day, now they have four.
+One of the reasons we introduced a new daily schedule in the fall of 2016 was to keep the amount of assigned homework reasonable.
+Students used to have six classes per day; they currently have four.
 With less homework to navigate each night, students can better focus on the homework they do have, leaving them less exhausted and stressed out.

 Solebury School's teachers are readily available to help students outside of class.
-There is time in every school day when students can see teachers, all of whom have designated office hours throughout the week.
+There is time every school day for students to see teachers, all of whom have designated office hours throughout the week.

-The Peer Tutoring program has a number of student volunteers to tutor other students who need extra help in particular classes.
+Our Peer Tutoring program features student volunteers who tutor other students in need of extra help in particular classes.

-Solebury offers two programs to help students with learning differences learn coping strageties so that they can fulfill their potential.
-Please see the Learning Skills section and Math Enrichment Support Program section of the website for more information in these areas.
+Solebury also offers programs to help students with learning differences realize their full potential.
+Please see the Academic Support Programs for more information.